 A trustee is appointed to your case

-The trustee is also required to ensure that you understand the potential consequences of bankruptcy, including its effect on your credit rating, your ability to file for bankruptcy in the future, and the financial impact of receiving a discharge of your debts.
+The trustee is also required to ensure that you understand the potential consequences of bankruptcy, including its effect on your credit rating, your ability to file for bankruptcy in the future and the financial impact of receiving a discharge of your debts.

 It’s crucial to cooperate with the trustee and promptly deliver any financial records or documents the trustee requests.

-Somewhere between 21 and 40 days after your petition is filed, the trustee will hold a meeting of creditors.
+Between 21 and 40 days after your petition is filed, the trustee will hold a meeting of creditors.
 During this meeting, you will be placed under oath and must answer questions posed by the trustee and your creditors.
 You are required to attend the meeting and answer questions about your finances and assets.

 Your lawyer will prepare you for the meeting of the creditors and attend the meeting with you.
 In most cases, the questions will be very similar to the ones already asked by your attorney.
 The purpose of this meeting is simply to get you to confirm, under oath, that the written disclosures you provided in your paperwork are true and complete.

 At this point, your trustee has gathered enough information for the court to make a decision on whether or not you are eligible for Chapter 7 protection.
 If you are eligible according to the means test, your case will proceed.
-If you’re not eligible, you have the option to file for Chapter 13 bankruptcy.
+If you’re not eligible, you have the option to file for Chapter 13 bankruptcy instead.

 Nonexempt property is liquidated

 If you have nonexempt assets, the trustee will determine whether they are worth seizing and selling.
-In some cases, you may be able to keep certain non-exempt assets if the trustee determines that selling them is not worth the effort.
+In some cases, you may be able to keep certain nonexempt assets if the trustee determines that selling them is not worth the effort.
 For instance, if you own a boat worth $3,000, but owe $2,800 on the loan you used to purchase the boat and the cost to transport and sell the boat would be $200, the trustee may determine it’s not in your creditor’s best interest to sell the boat.

 The trustee also has the power to recover money or property under their “avoiding powers.”
 This includes the ability to reverse certain transfers made to creditors within 90 days of your petition for bankruptcy and undo certain transfers of property.

 Debt settlement involves negotiating with creditors to settle your debt for less than is owed.
-This is most often used when you have one large debt with a single creditor, but it can be used to deal with multiple creditors.
+This is most often used when you have one large debt with a single creditor, but it can sometimes be used to deal with multiple creditors.

 Debt settlement still has a negative impact on your credit score because you aren’t paying the full amount owed.
-Also, the debt that is forgiven will be reported to the IRS and may increase your taxable income.
+It can stay on your credit profile for up to seven years.

 Life after bankruptcy

-It will take time to rebuild your credit score, and there’s no legal way to remove the bankruptcy from your credit report before the ten-year time frame has elapsed.
+It will take time to rebuild your credit score, and there’s no legal way to remove the bankruptcy from your credit report before the 10-year time frame has elapsed.
 But bankruptcy does give you a second chance, so don’t waste it.
 If you take this opportunity to learn a lesson about handling debt responsibly, over time, your credit score will begin to reflect that.